 Biography

-Valeriy Baylo, a pensioner from the Krasnodar Territory, devoted almost 20 years of his life to fighting crime, working in the internal affairs bodies.
-He had a good reputation among his colleagues.
-However, in the spring of 2024, the man himself became an accused because of his faith in Jehovah God.
-His house was searched, after which the believer ended up in a pre-trial detention center.
+Valeriy Baylo, a pensioner from the Krasnodar Territory, became an accused in the spring of 2024 because of his faith in Jehovah God.
+His home was searched, after which the man ended up in a pre-trial detention center.

 Valeriy was born in November 1957 in the village of Roylyanka, Odessa region of Ukraine.
 He has a younger brother.
 Their father worked on a state farm as a combine operator, and their mother was a high school math teacher.
 The parents are no longer alive.